I didn’t kill my girlfriend, I loved her and we were soulmates, murder accused says

 He alleged that Miss Cowan “could get violent to a point”.

-The defendant revealed how he would drink alcohol every day and would consume at least four cans of very strong lager every 24 hours, usually nine per cent Kestrel.
+The defendant revealed how he would drink alcohol every day and would consume at least four cans of very strong lager every 24 hours, usually 9 per cent Kestrel.

 He would then “binge” once a week and drink eight to 10 cans and sometimes Smirnoff vodka with Miss Cowan.